ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1a-CRR/Readme.md

 	There is nothing to change so just close the yaml file.

-1. Looking again at *ha-install.sh*, the last statement copies the yaml template to nativeha.yaml and applies that it to create the queue manager.
+1. Looking again at *1-live-deploy.sh *, you will see the 1-live-template.yaml which is used to create the 1-live-active.yaml and that is then applied to create the queue manager.

 	![](./images/image10a.png)